Darknab/yalidine-sdk/docs/integrations/astro.md

 * ❌ Browser-only scripts

 Pure helpers that do not communicate with the API may be used anywhere, but API helpers must never be bundled into client-side code.

 ---

+## Import source

+All low-level API helpers are provided by yalidine-sdk and must be imported directly from it.

+The Astro integration is responsible for framework-level setup and configuration only, and does not re-export SDK helpers.

+---